 – little over 1/2 a pint of buttermilk

-- a knob of butter, melted
+knob of 1/4 oz of butter, melted

 Pre-heat the oven to 180 degrees Celsius.
 Line a rectangular tin with parchment/baking paper.
 Sieve the white flour, bread soda and the salt.
 Add the wheatmeal flour.
 Stir together and then add the buttermilk and melted butter.
 The mixture should come together and clean all traces of dough from the side of the bowl.
 It’s a slightly wet dough.
 Pour the dough into the lined baking tin, making sure it’s pressed in well at the corners.
 Place in the pre-heated oven and bake for 50 minutes.
 Once cooked, remove and place on a wire rack to cool.
 Serve with a thick spread of real butter.